kshutkin/slimlib/store/README.md

 - Mixing proxied values and values from an underlying object can fail for equality checks
 - Effects run on microtask by default, not synchronously (use `flushEffects()` for immediate execution)
+- Effects are not removed until the next flush if they already scheduled but disposed

 ## Similar Projects